d-uzlov/k8s-homelab/video/ome/readme.md

 - - `/app` corresponds to `<Name>app</Name>` in `ome-config.xml`, and can be changed by editing the config.
 - - Reference: [OME quickstart docs](https://airensoft.gitbook.io/ovenmediaengine/quick-start)

-You can see several `provide` services depending on your setup.
+You can see several `streamer` services depending on your setup.
-Just `provide` will connect to a random available OME origin instance.
+Just `streamer` will connect to a random available OME origin instance.
-`provide-<something>` will connect to instance with certain capabilities.
+`streamer-<something>` will connect to instance with certain capabilities.

 # Playback